Skip to content ↓

 E.g. If the appointment is at 10am, the academy would expect the child to be at school for 8.45am as normal and then collected just before the appointment and returned straight after to continue with the rest of the days learning.
 If the appointment is a 2pm, the academy would expect the child to be in school for 8.45am as normal and then collected just before the appointment.

-Evidence of the appointment will be requested by the academy such as a note/text message from the child’s doctor, GPs, an appointment card or a prescription paper.
-If these are not provided on request it may result in the absence continuing to be classed as unauthorised.
-Evidence can screenshotted, photographed and messaged to the school via Weduc or shown directly to the office who will take a copy of the evidence.
+Evidence of the appointment will be requested by the academy such as a note, text message, an appointment card or a prescription paper from the child’s doctor/GPs.
+If these are not provided on request, it may result in the absence continuing to be classed as unauthorised.
+Evidence can screenshot, photographed and messaged to the school via MyEd or shown directly to the office who will take a copy of the evidence.

 Medicines